Reprinted with permission from Accounting Today.

 As it advances through the stages, a product or service contributes an increasingly higher percentage of firm revenue.
-For example, a brand new service line that does not yet generate revenue (perhaps a family business offering) might be in the early stage.
+For example, a brand new service line that does not yet generate revenue (perhaps a cybersecurity offering) might be in the early stage.
 A Fat Cat is an established offering (like audit) that yields significant revenue and margins.

 The problem, however, is that once Cats become Fat, they tend to become sluggish and commoditized.
 Their place in the market is fairly predictable, but so too is the predictability that their margins will decline.

 For example, a firm with a construction industry audit niche in the Fat Cat stage knows from year to year the percentage of revenue the service line will deliver.
 Competition and buyer behavior fall into a predictable pattern.
 It seems things will go on this way forever.

 The danger of complacence

 But they don’t.
 Nothing stays the same, at least for very long.
 New competitors appear as firms merge and acquire one another and focus more on a specialization, including the one that for so long looked like yours and yours alone.

 Without taking proactive steps, that comfortable Fat Cat will whither into a painfully skinny kitty.

 Case in point is a firm that had built a solid niche among credit unions.
 Revenue and profitability were reliable and a dozen partners were working to Fatten the Cat.
 So far so good.
 The problem was, nobody owned the specialty – no individual was responsible for the strategic direction of the niche.